oracle-samples/oci-data-science-ai-samples/labs/ai-document-understanding/workshops/0-introduction/0-introduction.md

 ### Prerequisites
-* An Oracle Paid Cloud Account
+* An Oracle Paid Cloud Account or Trial Account with Credits
 * Familiar with OCI Policy and SDK setup.
+* Python 3.6, 3.7, 3.8 or 3.9 installed (for Lab 3)
 * Familiar with Python programming for SDK usage is strongly recommended.

 [Proceed to the next section](#next).